Low Pressure Mains Program

 At AusNet, we take safety seriously.
 Upgrading outdated sections of the gas network helps us manage any safety risks associated with older low-pressure networks.
 See Our safety commitment

 Gas leaks and blockages, although rare, can also cause outages.
-High-pressure gas means better supply reliability and less chance of interruptions, especially during those chilly winter mornings!
+High-pressure gas means better supply reliability and less chance of interruptions, especially during those chilly winter days!

 We prioritise works in regions and towns with higher gas leakage rates.